softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 Example: The WW/DD framework asks people what Worked Well and what they would like to Do Differently.
 (This is sometimes known as the Plus-Delta framework.)

-Example: Appreciative Inquiry approaches focus on peak experiences and how to recreate them, rather than on what’s gone poorly.
+Example: Appreciative Inquiry approaches focus on peak experiences and how to recreate them, rather than on whatâ€™s gone poorly.

 ### Structure: Deeper Dig (9)
-Just because an idea is on the table doesn’t mean everybody agrees with it.
+Just because an idea is on the table doesnâ€™t mean everybody agrees with it.
 People may have other things to say.
 Other ideas or problems may be more important.

 Therefore: Mine the data for areas of agreement and areas of conflict.
 Compare this retrospective to previous ones.

-Example: You’d like to know how important a concern is.
+Example: Youâ€™d like to know how important a concern is.
 In anonymous forms, you may see the same topic appearing multiple times (perhaps with similar words).
-In an open form, you can vote or multi-vote on what’s important.
+In an open form, you can vote or multi-vote on whatâ€™s important.

 Example: Sometimes the same topic may appear in multiple categories, representing a conflict.
-One person may think the team is refactoring too much, another that it’s refactoring too little.
+One person may think the team is refactoring too much, another that itâ€™s refactoring too little.
 You may take this information and try to surface where the rest of the group is.

 Example: Sometimes the same topic may appear in multiple categories, without being contradictory.
 Someone may write that refactoring worked well this week, and the same person suggest that refactoring needs improvement.

 Example: By looking at the previous retrospective, you may see that an  issue recurs.
-This may help a team learn that its interventions aren’t working in this area.
+This may help a team learn that its interventions arenâ€™t working in this area.

 ### Structure: Fish in Water (10)
-Some problems are like water to a fish: so much part of the environment that they’re hard to notice.
+Some problems are like water to a fish: so much part of the environment that theyâ€™re hard to notice.
 Other problems are noticed, but not named.

 Therefore: Actively seek to find what the team is not seeing or not saying.
 You may need to create extra safety to make it safe to discuss.

-Example: People sometimes talk about the "elephant in the room": a problem so big it can’t be ignored, but yet it’s never mentioned.
+Example: People sometimes talk about the "elephant in the room": a problem so big it canâ€™t be ignored, but yet itâ€™s never mentioned.
 For example, hurtful behavior by a manager could be very hard to discuss.

 Example: People may get used to something and forget about the possibility it could be changed.
 For example, the room is always the wrong temperature, or this tool always crashes.

 ### Structure: Facilitation Toolbox (11)
-An unexpectedly sensitive issue arises, or something comes up that doesn’t fit the team’s usual framework.
+An unexpectedly sensitive issue arises, or something comes up that doesnâ€™t fit the teamâ€™s usual framework.

 Therefore: Maintain a set of facilitation techniques, and use them when needed.

 Example: Break into small discussion groups

-Example: Use a Structured Sharing technique (Thiagi – www.thiagi.com).
+Example: Use a Structured Sharing technique (Thiagi â€“ www.thiagi.com).

 Example: Use multi-voting, prioritization, polls, etc.